antongunov/favicongrabber.com/server/api/README.md

 }
 ```

 Property `domain` contains the value of `:domain` parameter.
-The array `icons` contains array `icon` objects and may be empty.
+The property `icons` contains an array of `icon` objects and may be empty.
 Any `icon` object can have three properties the values of which are strings.

 Description properties of `icon` object:

 * property `src` contains absolute URL for a favicon image and is required and unique;
 * property `type` equals an [MIME-type](https://en.wikipedia.org/wiki/Media_type)'s favicon image;
-* property `sizes` contains size's favicon image in the format that particulars described on [W3C page](https://www.w3.org/TR/2011/WD-html5-20110113/links.html#attr-link-sizes), in a simple case property `sizes` has the following format: `HEIGHTxWIDTH` in pixels.
+* property `sizes` contains size's favicon image and in a simple case has the following format (for a full description, see [W3C page](https://www.w3.org/TR/2011/WD-html5-20110113/links.html#attr-link-sizes)): `HEIGHTxWIDTH` in pixels.

 ## Optional API parameters

-There are two optional API parameters:
+There are two optional parameters for the API:

 * `pretty=true` for formatting JSON-response;
 * `callback=done` for [JSONP](https://en.wikipedia.org/wiki/JSONP)-response, where `done` is a variant of name the JSONP-function.